maggithor97/HotelStjorarnir/user_stories.md

 ### 4. Pay online

+As a potential guest, I would prefer to be able to pay online in advance.
+I find it much more comfortable to have everything settled before hand.

 ### 5. Travel Agency Booking

 As a travel agent, I would like to be able to